The Irony of Nihilism (Also, Philosocom's Directory on Nihilism)

 Articles on Nihilism: (https://www.philosocom.com/post/true-nihilism-how-it-s-possible-to-become-fearless

-The irony in nihilism is, that nihilists can have it easier to live life happily, just because they don't depend their happiness on finding or creating an exalted sense of purposefulness to their identity.
-Therefore, not only they have a shorter route to happiness, but they're more independent of needing to carry a sense of depth and importance in order to be satisfied.
-That is the benefit of being a nihilist - to live life without taking it too seriously nor too sacredly.
+The irony of nihilism is that nihilists can have it easier to live a happy life, simply because they don't depend on finding or creating an exalted sense of purposefulness in their identity.
+As such, they not only have a shorter route to happiness, but they're also more independent of needing to carry a sense of depth and importance in order to be satisfied.
+That is the benefit of being a nihilist: to live life without taking it too seriously or too sacredly.

-We are taught we need a specific meaning to adhere to in order to live a fulfilling life, and that meaningfulness is non-separated with happiness.
-It is, however, doesn’t have to be true, as finding or creating meaning requires more effort than living life without a specific meaning.
+We are taught that we need a specific meaning to adhere to in order to live a fulfilling life, and that meaningfulness is inseparable from happiness.
+However, this does not have to be true.
+Finding or creating meaning requires more effort than living life without a specific meaning.

-Nihilists to purposefulness are like ascetics to materialism; they have ascended beyond the desire to have it to live a satisfying life.
-For nihilists, drinking coffee can be as joyful as an artist attempting drawing a masterpiece; it's not that the coffee they're drinking is their purpose like the purpose of the artist; it is that they can feel as joyful when drinking coffee, the same as when the artist attempts to draw a masterpiece, for their mindset does not have to include a greater purpose to feel satisfied.
+Nihilists are to purposefulness as ascetics are to materialism; they have ascended beyond the desire to have it to live a satisfying life.
+For nihilists, drinking coffee can be as joyful as an artist attempting to draw a masterpiece; it's not that the coffee they're drinking is their purpose like the purpose of the artist; it is that they can feel as joyful when drinking coffee, the same as when the artist attempts to draw a masterpiece, because their mindset does not have to include a greater purpose to feel satisfied.

 Take note that I am not a nihilist, but an existentialist.
 I believe that meaning, even in a meaningless universe, can be created and followed.
 My own motivation behind existentialism is to increase my productivity and contribute to the world.
 Therefore existentialism is the premise behind my philosophy and this website in general, but I digress.